 - The majority of preparedness work is performed in community or in an office environment which is clean and comfortable.

 - The majority of the response work is performed in an environment which is moderately clean and comfortable.

 - Potential for responding in disaster areas with vulnerable populations, as well as difficult and unstable conditions (environmental, physical, social, etc.) and uncomfortable conditions (noise, odours, smoke, humidity).
 Information about these conditions are provided at the time of the request to deploy.

 - If working in a response site, health and safety considerations will be outlined prior to the assignment.

 - Able to work non-traditional hours (daytime, evenings and weekends), be on-call and respond to emergency/disaster related requests periodically.

 - Ability to respond in your local community and outside of your community periodically.
-Supervisors may be asked, if available, to work for 3 days or more in large-scale events.
+ERT Supervisors may be asked to deploy to a large-scale response in Canada, as required and available, for 3 days or more.